Following is information on several types of scholarship opportunities:

 An important consideration is time; make sure that you know the deadlines for each scholarship so you don't miss out.
 Many of the competitive scholarships have deadlines of November 1.

-Scroll through all the links so that you don't miss anything; there may very well be good scholarships out there for you.
+Scroll through all the links so you don't miss anything; there may very well be good scholarships out there for you.
 Links are provided for many major scholarships; use them to find out what you may be eligible for; then fill out stellar applications.

 Competitive Scholarships for Top Students